-The lawsuits usually take place before state courts and the federal courts are used for actions seeking to declare void an industrial property right issued by the Brazilian Patent and Trademark Office (BPTO).
+Lawsuits are usually heard by state courts, while the federal courts hear actions seeking to declare void an IP right issued by the Brazilian Patent and Trademark Office (BPTO).

 In Brazil, the rights holder, the licensee and some associations (eg, copyright collecting associations) have legal standing to bring civil lawsuits for IP infringement.